atlas-doc/doc-sabre/atlas-fare-comparison-solution/search-api-integration-for-fare-comparison.md

 - **Required:** Yes
 - **Description:** Number of baggage pieces allowed.

-  0: No limitation on the number of pieces
+  Valid values:

-  higher than 0: Maximum pieces
+  - 0: No limitation on the number of pieces
-- **Constraints:** Must be a non-negative integer.
+  - higher than 0: Maximum pieces
 - **Default:** 1
 - **Example:** 1